Rebecca Thomas

 Rebecca Ann Thomas (born December 10, 1984) is an American filmmaker and television director, best known for writing and directing the film Electrick Children and episodic television, including Stranger Things, Limetown, and When the Streetlights Go On.

 Personal life

 Thomas was raised as a member of the Church of Jesus Christ of Latter-day Saints in Las Vegas; she served a mission for 18 months in Japan.
 She is married to Mark Garbett (of The Moth & The Flame).

 Directing career

 Thomas' short film called "Nobody Knows You, Nobody Gives a Damn" premiered at the 2009 Sundance Film Festival.

 Her debut feature, Electrick Children, debuted at the Berlin International Film Festival on 10 February 2012.
 It also played in the U.S. at the South by Southwest Film Festival on 15 March 2012.

 Thomas directed episode seven, "The Lost Sister", of the second season of the Netflix series, Stranger Things.
+The episode received some negative reception, with Tom Philip for GQ writing, "Easily the worst episode Stranger Things has ever produced, and arguably among the worst in TV history."

 Thomas directed all 10 episodes of Limetown, starring Jessica Biel, and also directed all 10 episodes of When the Streetlights Go On.